Instant Pot Split Pea Soup

 Instructions

 - Plug in instant pot and press the sauté button.
-Once the IP heats up, add olive oil and onions and sauté for 2 minutes
+Once the IP heats up, add olive oil and onions and sauté for 2 minutes.2 tablespoons olive oil, 1 onion

-- Add carrots and celery and sauté them for 2 minutes
+- Add carrots and celery and sauté them for 2 minutes.4 carrots, 2 stalks celery

-- Once the timer beeps, you can either let the pressure release naturally for 15 minutes or you can be in a hurry like me, don an oven mitt and carefully tap the release valve letting little spirts of steam out.
-After a minute of tapping, turn the pressure relief from sealed to venting
+- Once the timer beeps, you can either let the pressure release naturally for 15 minutes, or, if you're in a hurry like me, don an oven mitt and carefully tap the release valve, letting little sprays of steam out.
+After a minute of tapping, turn the pressure relief from sealed to venting.

-- Either transfer the instant pot split pea soup in a soup tureen or ladle directly in some soup crocks
+- Either transfer the pea soup to a soup tureen or ladle directly into some soup crocks.

 Equipment